mszeu/payShield2Syslog/README.md

 **--header** the header string to prefix to the host command, if not specified the default value is **HEAD**.

-**--forever** the test will run forever or if a result code different form 00 is returned from the payShield.
-Use **CTRL-C** to terminate it.
+**--allentries** when specified all log entries are retrieved.
+In case of errors it terminates.
+Use **CTRL-C** to terminate it prematurely.

 **--times** how many times execute the test.
 If it is not specified the default value is **1** time.